-At the core of Project Based Learning - and DDA's vision - is the philosophy to teach "an inch wide and a mile deep."
+At the core of Project Based Learning - is the philosophy to teach "an inch wide and a mile deep."
 Our students engage in meaningful learning through project work.

 At our campuses in Bonita Springs and Clewiston, Florida, children are exposed to the learning process in a stimulating environment that fosters deep knowledge, critical thinking, creativity, collaboration, and communication - resulting in the ability to transfer knowledge and solve problems.